 Department of Landscape Architecture

-I firmly believe in producing research in collaboration with others and I am committed to working with the professional and voluntary sector; most recently with The Young Foundation and Greenwich Inclusion Project, and I have contributed to workshops and forums with the Black Environmental Network, Countryside Agency and Greenspace.
-I lead the Transcultural Urban Outdoors Research Group.
+I firmly believe in producing research in collaboration with others and I am committed to working with the professional and voluntary sector in all my research projects, including recently in Germany and Lebanon.
+I am a regular contributor to professional debates and training with the Landscape Institute.

 - Research interests